 It’s also a fun, learning experience for both job seekers and employers to show what they can offer.
 As a result, our DES job seekers developed confidence in the workplace and learnt more about specific industries.

 Community Solutions DES job seeker Isaac has experience in the environmental sector through volunteer work.
-When the Department of Environment and Science approached the Community Solutions Rockhampton team to be part of AccessAbility Day, they knew Isaac would be the perfect person to join the team for the day.
+The Department of Environment and Science approached the Community Solutions Rockhampton team to be part of AccessAbility Day.
+The team knew Isaac would be the perfect person to join the team for the day.

 Isaac spent the day in the office.
 He said the opportunity inspired him to see how a person with health challenges could work in a government department.

-“I got to see their new drone program and was given a basic understanding of how mining permits operate.
+“I saw their new drone program and got a basic understanding of how mining permits operate.
 I also gained some insight into their incident response process”, said Isaac.

 “Everyone was very friendly and inclusive.
 They’d even read through my resume before I got there.
 It showed they had a genuine interest in who they were spending the day with.”

 “The experience opened my eyes to the possibility of taking the steps to one day moving into this type of industry.
-I’m very thank you for the opportunity given to me by the Department and Community Solutions.”
+I’m very thankful to the Department and Community Solutions for the opportunity.”

 Our team aim to match job seekers to the perfect role and employer for them.
 To achieve this, the team take the time to learn about each job seeker.
 This includes the industries where they have interest or previous experience and potential for future employment success.